 You can contact the University’s data protection team by emailing firstname.lastname@example.org.

 Under the UK General Data Protection Regulation (UK GDPR), the University is required to employ a Data Protection Officer.
-The Data Protection Officer for UEA is Ellen Paterson, who can be reached using the email address above, or on 07824527234.
+The Data Protection Officer for UEA is Sue White, who can be reached using the email address above.

 UK data protection law gives people a range of privacy rights.
 These are: